 Name of the Programme B.Sc.
-Physician Assistant in Emergency & Trauma Car Name of the Course Introduction to National Health Care System (Multidisciplinary/Interdisciplinary) Course Code BPA 104 L
+Physician Assistant in Emergency & Trauma Care Name of the Course Introduction to National Health Care System (Multidisciplinary/Interdisciplinary) Course Code BPA 104 L

 Teaching Objective • To teach the measures of the health services and high-quality health care To understand whether the health care delivery system is providing high- quality health care and whether quality is changing over time.
 To provide to National Health Programme- Background objectives, action plan, targets, operations, in various National Heath Programme.
 To introduce the AYUSH System of medicines.
-Learning Outcomes Learning Outcomes • The course provides the students a basic insight into the main fe Indian health care delivery system and how it compares with a systems of the world.
+Learning Outcomes • The course provides the students a basic insight into the main features of Indian health care delivery system and how it compares with the other systems of the world.

-Sr. No. Tonics 1 Introduction to healthcare delivery system - Healthcare delivery system in India at primary, secondary and tertiary car; Community participation in healthcare delivery system; Health system in developed countries; Private / Govt Sector; National Health Mission; National Health Policy; Issues in Health Care Delivery System in India 2 National Health Programme- Background objectives, action plan, targets, operations, achievements and constraints in various National Heath Programme.
-8 Introduction to AYUSH system of medicine - Introduction to Ayurveda; Yoga and Naturopathy; Unani; Siddha; Homeopathy; Need for integration of various system of medicine 8 4 Health Scenario of India- past, present and future 4 5 Demography & Vital Statistics- Demography - its concept; Census & its impact on health policy 5 Epidemiology - Principles of Epidemiology; Natural History of disease; Methods of Epidemiological studies; Epidemiology of communicable & non-communicable diseases, disease, transmission, host defense immunizing agents, cold chain, immunization, disease, monitoring and surveillance.
-10 Total
+Sr. No. Topics No. of Hrs.
+1 Introduction to healthcare delivery system - Healthcare delivery system in India at primary, secondary and tertiary car; Community participation in healthcare delivery system; Health system in developed countries; Private / Govt Sector; National Health Mission; National Health Policy; Issues in Health Care Delivery System in India 10 2 National Health Programme- Background objectives, action plan, targets, operations, achievements and constraints in various National Heath Programme.
+8 3 Introduction to AYUSH system of medicine - Introduction to Ayurveda; Yoga and Naturopathy; Unani; Siddha; Homeopathy; Need for integration of various system of medicine 8 4 Health Scenario of India- past, present and future 4 5 Demography &amp; Vital Statistics- Demography - its concept; Census & its impact on health policy 5 6 Epidemiology - Principles of Epidemiology; Natural History of disease; Methods of Epidemiological studies; Epidemiology of communicable & non-communicable diseases, disease, transmission, host defense immunizing agents, cold chain, immunization, disease, monitoring and surveillance.
+10 Total 45 hrs